 Every dog has diarrhea or an upset stomach at some point.
 It is the most common thing that you can run in to with a puppy, and there are thousands of possible causes… So it’s no wonder why pet parents are often on the hunt for a cure.
 It can be very easy to resolve if taken care of quickly & correct, or it can be distressing and messy, to say the least!
 It can take anywhere from hours to get a puppy back on track or as long as months depending on the cause.

 If your puppy is having diarrhea, there's no reason to panic unless the problem is very severe.
 However, you should watch your pup carefully and if the problem

-resolve within one or two days, you should make an appointment with your pet's veterinarian.
+doesn't resolve within one or two days, you should make an appointment with your pet's veterinarian.
 Young puppies can become dangerously dehydrated in 24 hours or less.
-Make sure your dog is getting plenty
+Make sure your dog is getting

-of water (electrolytes are great to add to water)!
-If your dog is lethargic, feverish, bloated, vomiting or has a large amount of blood in this stool or in his vomit- you need to consult your
+plenty of water (electrolytes are great to add to water)!
+If your dog is lethargic, feverish, bloated, vomiting or has a large amount of blood in this stool or in his vomit, you need to consult your

 **Home Care for Mild Diarrhea**

 If your puppy is having some mild diarrhea but is otherwise playful & energetic, you can start by:

-If the diarrhea does not start to improve after a day or two, even if she seems fine, it's time to take her to the vet, and bring a small stool sample with you.
+If the diarrhea does not start to improve or gets worse, take your baby to the vet, and bring a small stool sample with you.
 Make sure your vet is testing for everything they can while you are there.
-Toxic medications/ dewormers can worsen their diarrhea so you don’t want to use them if you don’t have to.
-Diatomaceous Earth is a natural dewormer.
+Toxic medications can worsen their diarrhea so you don’t want to use them if you don’t have to.

 There are MANY reasons to why your dog may have diarrhea but here are some common causes: